Photo by Radoslaw Lecyk/Shutterstock

-Stay: Tucked in the foothills of the nearby Santa Catalina Mountains, El Conquistador Tucson, a Hilton Resort unveiled a multimillion-dollar renovation in September 2017.
-Additions include an 18-horse stable, a salsa garden, and fire pits, as well as the redesigned and expanded Desert Springs pool deck.
+Stay: Tucked in the foothills of the nearby Santa Catalina Mountains, El Conquistador Tucson, a Hilton Resort features an 18-horse stable, a salsa garden, and firepits, three golf courses, and six pools.

 Yosemite National Park is home to thousands of waterfalls, including Yosemite Falls (one of the tallest in North America) and Bridalveil Fall.
 Horsetail Fall is famous for the annual “firefall”, when it glows electric-orange at sunset in mid- to late February.
 But thanks to melting snow in late April and early May, all the cascades are at their peak throughout spring.

-Stay: The renovated Majestic Yosemite Hotel (formerly the Ahwahnee) sits near popular spots such as Yosemite Falls, Half Dome, and Glacier Point.
-It’s also listed as a National Historic Landmark on the National Register of Historic Places (Queen Elizabeth stayed here on her visit to Yosemite in the 1980s).
+Stay: The renovated Ahwahnee Hotel (formerly the Majestic Yosemite Hotel) sits near popular spots such as Yosemite Falls, Half Dome, and Glacier Point.
+It’s also listed as a National Historic Landmark on the National Register of Historic Places.
+(Queen Elizabeth stayed here on her visit to Yosemite in the 1980s.)

 Stay: Book a room at Bettles Lodge, a remote outpost set directly underneath the “aurora oval” in the foothills of northern Alaska’s Brooks Range.

-During summer, mosquitoes, rain, and high humidity are no joke in the country’s largest tropical wilderness, Everglades National Park.
-But from December through May, the dry season brings fewer pests and prime weather for adventures.
+During summer, mosquitoes, rain, and high humidity are no joke in the country’s largest tropical wilderness and the most popular of Florida’s national parks.
+But from December through May, the dry season in Everglades National Park brings fewer pests and prime weather for adventures.
 In springtime, a guided canoe or kayak trip is one of the best ways to spy tropical birds, West Indian manatees, and, of course, alligators.